- Education and Science»

 Charlemagne was King of the Franks and Lombards as well as Emperor of the Holy Roman empire which comprised most of Christian Europe and while he was an impressive military commander, Charlemagne also known as Charles the Great makes this list not because of his unification of much of Europe or converting a large number of pagans to Christianity but rather because of his educational policies

 Unlike many rulers at this time who couldn't read or write and believed that it was beneath them to do so Charlemagne made an effort to learn how and loved learning.
-In addition to learning himself Charlemagne encouraged everyone regardless of class to educate themselves.
+In addition to learning himself Charlemagne encouraged everyone in his kingdom regardless of class to educate themselves.

 Charlemagne loved getting and giving books as gifts and for the first time in history developed an institutionalised educational system allowing and encouraging all to learn rather than just those in the clergy.
 Charlemagne also had the clergy in his empire copy everything taken from areas Charlemagne had conquered into languages he and his people could read so that the educational process could continue rather than stop at what was known just in a select territory and developed a library system/repository for the books and scrolls during a time when it was more common for rulers to burn books rather than read them.